 Chrome is the model that all other browsers strive to match when it comes to performance.
 It's been the fastest browser for years, thanks to its Blink engine, and has only recently been challenged.
 Notice how I said challenged — no browser on this list consistently beats Chrome's performance on all websites.
 At best, they beat Chrome's page loading times on a few websites, but never across the board.

 Google Chrome is the only browser on the list with a Data Saver option.
 When enabled, data will be compressed using Google servers before being downloaded by your browser.
 Image quality is reduced, but overall data consumption will decrease significantly, which is great when you're on a limited data plan.
 Most browsers have an array of features that help reduce data consumption automatically, but Chrome is the only one with manual controls.

 Touch to Search lets you highlight any word to perform a search without leaving the current page.
 And Physical Web allows the user to interact with real objects and receive relevant information about them (if supported by the object).

 Google's Instant Apps are only accessible while using Chrome.
 When you do a Google search for a supported app in Chrome, Google will let you download a lite version of the app without installing it.
 The app is fully featured, but a lot smaller in size and can be deleted in one tap.
 Despite Google announcing the feature during Google I/O 2016, only a handful of apps support it so far.

 - Don't Miss: How to Use Android Instant Apps

-The wide variety of browsers available on the Play Store provide us with great choices.
-Depending on your needs and the ecosystem you are most invested in, you'll certainly find the right browser for you.
+The wide variety of browsers available on the Play Store provide us with excellent choices.
+Depending on your needs and the ecosystem you are most invested in, you'll undoubtedly find the right browser for you.